andrew/ultimate-awesome/README.md

 - [Awesome-Mobile-UI](https://github.com/cymcsg/Awesome-Mobile-UI) - A curated list of awesome mobile UI/UX libraries.Both Android and iOS.
 - [awesome-system-swift](https://github.com/felix91gr/awesome-system-swift) - An index of cross-platform libraries or projects made in Swift by the open source community.
 Issue a PR if something's missing! :).
 - [awesome-ios-star](https://github.com/damozhang/awesome-ios-star) - All data is from  Only the GitHub star count is added to this list.
 Update weekly.
+- [fucking-about-SwiftUI](https://github.com/Correia-jpv/fucking-about-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
+With repository stars⭐ and forks🍴.
 - [fucking-open-source-ios-apps](https://github.com/Correia-jpv/fucking-open-source-ios-apps) - 📱 Collaborative List of Open-Source iOS Apps.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-macos-libraries](https://github.com/Toni77777/awesome-macos-libraries) - :fire: Awesome list of macOS libraries.
 - [fucking-awesome-swift](https://github.com/Correia-jpv/fucking-awesome-swift) - A collaborative list of awesome Swift libraries and resources.
 Feel free to contribute!
 With repository stars⭐ and forks🍴.
+- [awesome-swift](https://github.com/Cyanhall/awesome-swift) - Better Awesome Swift List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-swift-cn](https://github.com/Tuccuay/awesome-swift-cn) - **deprecated**.
 - [awesome-ios](https://github.com/aresxin/awesome-ios) - Awesome-ios.
 - [awesome-SS-Mobile](https://github.com/vatsaltanna/awesome-SS-Mobile) - This repo contains all the Open-source Libraries from iOS, Android, Flutter and React-Native.